yyyxiang/confidence_central_tendency/README.md

 # Confidence and Central Tendency

-Code and data for: Xiang, Y., Graeber, T., Enke, B., & Gershman, S.J. (in press).
+Code and data for: Xiang, Y., Graeber, T., Enke, B., & Gershman, S.J.
+(2021).
 Confidence and central tendency in perceptual judgment.
-Attention, Perception, & Psychophysics.
+Attention, Perception, & Psychophysics, 83, 3024-3034.

 Data for the re-analysis can be found from the Confidence Database: https://osf.io/s46pr/